 ‘Birdshot Question Time’ – panel of patient and professional experts, chaired by Philip Murray.

-An hour-long question time session at the end of the day where a panel of experts, both health professionals and patients, answered questions from the floor as well as questions that had been sent in advance.
+An hour-long questioning and answer session at the end of the day where a panel of experts, both health professionals and patients, answered questions from the floor as well as questions that had been sent in advance.

 Also, one of the consultants gave us written answers to the questions that were asked in our international birdshot Facebook group.
 You will find a copy of these written answers here: https://birdshot.org.uk/wp-content/uploads/Questions-for-the-Birdshot-Day-final-and-complete.pdf